 Listen to the comments or download the file

-The May cattle on feed report for feedlots with a 1000 head or more capacity indicated cattle and calves on feed as of May 1, 2013 totaled 10.7 million head down 3.3% compared to a year ago and in line with pre-report estimates.
-April plac ements in feedlots totaled 1.75 million head, up 15.1% from a year ago and within the pre-report estimates range.
-April marketing’s totaled 1.86 million, up 2.2% from 2012 which is similar to pre-report estimates.
-Placements on feed by weight: under 700 lbs. up 6.6%; over 700 lbs. up 20.6%.
-To the naked eye, the year to year increase in placements appears large but that is due to small placements in 2012.
+The April cattle on feed report for feedlots with a 1000 head or more capacity indicated cattle and calves on feed as of April 1, 2017 totaled 10.90 million head, unchanged from a year ago, with the pre-report estimate average expecting a decrease of 0.3%.
+March placements in feedlots totaled 2.10 million head, up 11.1% from a year ago with the pre-report estimate average expecting placements up 6.0%.
+March marketing’s totaled 1.91 million head up 9.6% from 2016 which corresponds closely with pre-report estimates.
+Placements on feed by weight: under 700 pounds up 2.9%, 700 to 799 pounds up 26.5%, 800 pounds and over up 8.0%.

 ASK ANDREW, TN THINK TANK: The two most common questions directed toward livestock economists with a focus on marketing, what are prices going to be, and what is a bred heifer worth?
 No answer will be supplied in this short section today, but there will be an answer supplied at an educational program addressing heifer development.
 University of Tennessee Extension in Marshall County is hosting a beef heifer development school on May 4th from 10:00 am to 4:00 pm at the Dairy Research and Education Center in Lewisburg, TN.
 The school will include talks concerning forage, nutrition, health, reproduction, and economics.
 This is a one stop shop for heifer development information as well as information related to managing a custom heifer development operation.
 For additional information, please contact Matt Webb (firstname.lastname@example.org, (931)359-1929).

 Please send questions and comments to email@example.com or send a letter to Andrew P. Griffith, University of Tennessee, 314B Morgan Hall, 2621 Morgan Circle, Knoxville, TN 37996.